EPprivate/private_repo/README.md

 > **Note:**
 > Typos and grammatical errors are not displayed on the scrollbar.

 To get information about the error, hover the mouse over the wavy line/stipe on the scrollbar.
-A popup with details appears, allowing you to fix the mistake.
+A popup with details appears, providing additional information about the mistake.

 <img src="https://github.com/EPprivate/private_repo/blob/main/images/highlighting%20details.png?raw=true" width="600">

+For information on how to fix mistakes, see the [Resolving errors](#resolving-errors) section.

 ### Inspecting errors in the Problems tool window